stages of ptsd stages of ptsd

 5.1.2.
 Prolonged Exposure Therapy

-During this therapy session, survivors are asked to re-live traumatic memory focusing on every minute detail in order to analyze all the emotions they felt during the traumatic incident.
+During this therapy session, survivors are asked to re-live traumatic 3memory focusing on every minute detail in order to analyze all the emotions they felt during the traumatic incident.
 It’s done so that survivors can replace them with productive and positive emotions to keep on minimizing the effect of PTSD symptoms.

 5.1.3.
 Eye Movement Desensitization and Reprocessing Therapy